quietui/quiet/docs/docs/components/slider.md

 <quiet-slider size="xl" value="50" label="Extra large"></quiet-slider>
 ```

-### Changing the fill's offset
+### Changing the indicator's offset

-To make the selection more obvious, a filled area representing the current value is drawn from the minimum value of the slider.
-To change the offset from which the fill is drawn, set the `fill-offset` attribute to another value on the slider.
+To make the selection more obvious, a filled indicator representing the current value is drawn from the minimum value of the slider.
+To change the offset from which the indicator is drawn, set the `indicator-offset` attribute to another value along the slider.

 ```html {.example}
 <quiet-slider